How to save interest on your gold loan

 Pay the principal amount first:

-Borrowers can ask their lenders to make their repayment schedule such that they first pay off the principal amount in multiple instalments, and then repay the interest.
+Borrowers can ask their lenders to make their gold loan repayment schedule such that they first pay off the principal amount in multiple instalments, and then repay the interest.
 This way, they stop accruing any extra interest on the unpaid principal amount, thereby bringing down the interest cost.

 Offer a non-gold asset as collateral: